OpenAudioTools Networking¶

 |---|---|---|

-- All other audio devices lock to it as PTP slaves.
+- All other audio devices lock to the elected grandmaster as PTP slaves.

 - RTP timestamps are derived from the shared PTP clock, keeping all streams sample-aligned.